 For this reason, you need professional tools to ensure that you ensure that you have access to the widest array of data.
 To do this on your own is formidable, but Breach Alert can handle much of the legwork.

 While there are many good features associated with the Dark Web, darkness can hide a lot of things.
 It is essentially like meeting someone in a dark alleyway at night to make a deal.
-For this reason, it makes sense to partner with Skurio to help regularly monitor the Dark Web, to find signs of your company’s valuable data or information before it becomes used.
+For this reason, it makes sense to partner with a cyber threat intelligence firm like Skurio to help with regular Dark Web monitoring to find signs of your company’s valuable data or information before it becomes used.